 Lee disagrees that excess water or cooking time is mainly to blame for nutrient loss.
 “Microwaving for seconds or longer will destroy nutrients — by changing them to biologically inactive forms — and create toxins and carcinogens.
 Stovetop cooking cannot compare to the damage of microwaving.”

 Given the conflicting evidence, it’s clear that a consensus on the nutritional impacts of microwaving is probably anything but imminent.
-So for now, it’s up to individual cooks and eaters to decide whether they want to ditch their nuker, or embrace it with cautious enthusiasm.
+So for now, it’s up to individual cooks and eaters to decide whether they want to ditch their microwave or embrace it with cautious enthusiasm.
 If you decide on the latter, see “Microwave How-To” below, for tips.
 And if you decide on the former, think not just of the antioxidants you might save, but of the valuable counter space you stand to reclaim.